 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer (Do not check if a smaller reporting Smaller reporting company Emerging growth company 7
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company $\square$ (Do not check if a smaller reporting Emerging growth company $\checkmark$ company)

-company) Emerging growth company